-- received adjustments from their employers, totaling nearly \$3.6 million in 2013-14 compared with \$3.3 million in adjustments in 2012-13."
-121 - 261.
+- 259. The Pay Equity Commission recognizes that "wage gaps consistently persist in the province".
+Despite the widespread inequalities detailed in this submission, the Commission reports that "in terms of program effectiveness, 1780 Ontario workers received adjustments from their employers, totaling nearly \$3.6 million in 2013-14 compared with \$3.3 million in adjustments in 2012-13."
+120 - 260.
 In its report "Assessing Proxy Use and Outcomes in the Broader Public Sector 2009/2010", the Pay Equity Commission notes that for some women, it may "take up to twenty years to reach pay equity target job rates set in 1994."
-122 As well, this survey did nothing to address the issue of such workers maintaining pay equity after the achievement targets were set as of 1994. - 262.
+121 As well, this survey did nothing to address the issue of such workers maintaining pay equity after 1994. - 261.
 The Coalition recognizes that there are many issues to be addressed to ensure the Pay Equity Act is effective and strengthened and these matters need to be the subject of further discussion.
-At the same time, the Coalition cautions the Committee to be very careful in its approach to analyzing the effectiveness of the Act and sceptical of proposed changes by the business community or by the government itself who have found that the Act if enforced effectively would substantially interfere with their austerity and deregulation agenda along with the pursuit of profits.
-The Act must be strengthened and enforced not weakened and women's rights eliminated. - 263.
-While there is currently widespread non-compliance with the Act which has been acknowledged by the Pay Equity Commission, employers would have done nothing without it.
-This was clear from the example of the repeal of the Employment Equity Act in 1995.
+At the same time, the Coalition cautions the Committee to be very careful in its approach to analyzing the effectiveness of the Act and sceptical of proposed changes by the business community or by the government itself who have found that the Act substantially interfered with their austerity and deregulation agenda along with the pursuit of profits.
+The Act must be strengthened and enforced not weakened and women's rights eliminated. - 262.
+While there is currently widespread non-compliance with the Act which has been acknowledged by the Pay Equity Commission, it is also clear that employers would have done nothing without it.122 This was clear from the example of the repeal of the Employment Equity Act in 1995.
 When there were no legal obligations, employers stopped moving to implement employment equity.
-There can be no relying on "voluntary" actions of employers or governments when it comes to securing equity rights. - 264.
+There can be no relying on "voluntary" actions of employers or governments when it comes to securing equity rights. - 263.
 Many, mostly unionized and public sector women were able to take advantage of the Pay Equity Act.
-The extension of the Act in 1993 to predominantly female workplaces with the use of the proportional value method and the proxy comparison method (for the public sector only) was critical to progressing towards pay equity initially for predominantly female public sector workplaces mostly in the "care economy" and many of whom included racialized and immigrant workers. eg. nursing homes, community service sectors.
-Women received many hundreds of millions of dollars in adjustments towards pay equity. - 265.
-However, the promise of the Pay Equity Act was eroded as the provincial government refused and still refuses to pay the cost of the necessary pay equity adjustments required to fully achieve and maintain pay equity for those providing the government's public services.
-Broader public sector agencies charged with delivering public services are deliberately given funding which is known to be
+The extension of the Act in 1993 to predominantly female workplaces with the use of the proportional value method and the proxy comparison method (for the public sector only) was critical to bringing pay equity initially to predominantly female public sector workplaces - mostly in the "care economy" and many of whom included racialized and immigrant workers. eg. nursing homes, community service sectors.
+Women received many hundreds of millions of dollars in pay equity adjustments.

-121 See 2013-2014 Ontario Pay Equity Commission Annual Report.
+120 See 2013-2014 Ontario Pay Equity Commission Annual Report.